the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-13.md

 ## Chapter 12: Config.

-For the time being we have been hard coding all the various values like the port and the web directory, its about time we made this configurable.
+For the time being we have been hard coding all the various values like the port and the web directory, it's about time we made this configurable.

 Lets create a config file that we can set the port and the host in.
 Lets say this config file is called `config` and can contain any format you want.
 YAML, JSON, INI, Plain text; whatever suits you and your language.